 There's 50 photos of the 2012 Kids Rodeo up on the site (page tab at the top).

-W've decided to leave it up - we didn't get a chance to update it this year
+We decided to leave it up - we didn't get a chance to update it in 2013

 since our Old Timers Celebration got called off due to the water problems